Fourmilab/ratburger.org/wp-content/plugins/raw-html/readme.txt

 == Changelog ==

+= 1.6.2 =
+* Fixed a conflict with Jetpack that could cause the plugin to trigger a fatal error during certain cron jobs.
+* Tested up to WordPress 5.3.

 = 1.6.1 =
 * Fixed a conflict with the "AMP Stories" plugin.
 This fix may also help with current or future conflicts with other plugins that remove the default post filters.